Pine Script v6: What's New + Migration Guide (2026)

 Looking Forward

-The community is also rapidly adopting v6, which means new tutorials, examples, and shared scripts will increasingly use v6 syntax.
+The community is rapidly adopting v6, which means new tutorials, examples, and shared scripts will increasingly use v6 syntax.
 Starting with or upgrading to v6 now puts you in line with the direction the entire Pine Script ecosystem is moving.

 For anyone serious about custom trading tools - whether that's debugging existing scripts or building entirely new strategies - Pine Script v6 provides the reliability and flexibility that modern algorithmic trading demands.